Build Frontend

 * **Toggle tile view**: Switches the element into a tiled display mode.

-[Production apps](https://docs.heisenware.com/production-apps) are inherently responsive and adapt automatically to different screen sizes.
-To control exactly how your app behaves on different hardware, you have several specialized tools in the toolbar:
+[Production Apps](https://github.com/heisenware/heisenware-docs/tree/master/production-apps/production-apps-overview.md) are inherently responsive and adapt automatically to different screen sizes.
+To control exactly how your App behaves on different hardware, use these tools in the toolbar:

-* **Enable or disable screens:** You can enable or disable specific screen sizes by right-clicking the respective device icon.
+* **Enable or disable screens**: Right-click any device icon to enable or disable specific screen sizes.
 By default, only the phone, tablet, and laptop are active.
-If a user opens your app on a disabled screen size, the system automatically scales the layout from the nearest activated device size.
+If a User opens your App on a disabled screen size, the system automatically scales the layout from the nearest activated device size.

-* **Content alignment (L & XL)**: On large monitors, you can decide how the overall content sits on the screen.
+* **Content alignment (L and XL)**: On large monitors, decide how the overall content sits on the screen.
 Right-click the L or XL icons to choose between left-aligned or centered layouts.

 * **Scaling**: Use the scaling bar via the scaling icon to zoom in or out of the current preview.
-This is a design-time aid only and does not change the actual size of the app for the end user.
+This is a design-time aid only and does not change the actual size of the App for the User.

 {% hint style="info" %}